 Fr.
 Julius conducted a Needs Assessment survey of each community in his parish.
 Clean, safe water was identified as the number one priority.
-The lack of clean water in his parishes results in disease and constitutes an enormous drain on human resources due to the immense amount of time devoted to hand carrying water.
+The lack of clean water in his parishes results in disease and constitutes an enormous drain on human resources due to the immense amount of time devoted to carrying water by hand.
 In order to address this critical issue the Julius Foundation is currently working with the Engineers Without Borders-USA (EWB) program at Carroll College in Helena, MT.

 EWB is a national organization that coordinates student chapters in various colleges and universities to create teams of students who travel with faculty and professional mentors to help communities in impoverished countries design and implement practical solutions for their fundamental needs.

 EWB has initiated a project to provide clean drinking for the 400 students at the Holy Trinity School and 350 residents in the surrounding rural village of Kawango.
 The EWB team traveled to Uganda in May, 2016 to assess needs and in May, 2017 to collaborate with villagers to decide on the best options for providing local water.
 The project requires 5 years to complete since the EWB team trains the local Water Board how to maintain the water system and follows up on the project to make sure it is sustainable.

 On their trip to Uganda in January, 2018 the EWB team restored 3 existing shallow wells by replacing rusted galvanized steel pipes with PVC pipes and replacing broken hand pumps.
 The villagers now have a clean water source.
 The team also did site work for digging a deep well which will be near the Holy Trinity School grounds and successfully drilled a high volume well at that site on the team’s return trip in January 2019.
 A storage tank and pump are the next development phase.
 This plan will provide a long term solution to Kawango’s water needs.

 The Julius Foundation also partners with individuals.
 A retired Helena resident has replaced a pump in the Buyege Parish church, and plans to return to Uganda to pursue more water projects.